About the origin of the Earth and the creatures that multiplied on it: a story of creation, destruction and regeneration.

 The turtle body plan is evidently highly derived, indeed unique among tetrapods.
 The problem for an evolutionary biologist is to explain these transformations in the context of a gradualistic process.
 (Rieppel 2001)

-Since the fossil record has yet to reveal what kind of animal gave rise to the earliest known turtles, the speculation continues, but whatever the amniote was, the apparent absence of intermediates between major groups means the transition is likely to have been abrupt.
+Since the fossil record has yet to reveal what kind of animal gave rise to the earliest known turtles, the speculation continues, but whatever the ancestor was, the apparent absence of intermediates between major groups means the transition is likely to have been abrupt.

-Pareiasaurs were not the ancestral group.
-Nor were placodonts.
-So, does this mean that the ultimate ancestors were created with the unique turtle morphology?
-Again, the answer must be no. In recolonisation theory, just as in Darwin’s theory, the history of the lineage that gave rise to turtles goes back way beyond the Palaeozoic, and no one would wish to argue that evolution started only when the first fossils appeared.
-Indeed, the parallel case of placodonts rather strongly suggest that turtles were not always turtles, for while they also do not present a smooth series of intermediates, armoured placodonts do seem to be descended from unarmoured ones.
+In recolonisation theory, as in Darwin’s, the history of the lineage giving rise to turtles must go back way beyond the Palaeozoic.
+No one would wish to argue that evolution started only when the first fossils appeared.
+Indeed, the placodonts are a parallel case, for while they also do not present a smooth series of intermediates, armoured placodonts do seem to have descended from unarmoured ones.
 The turtle shell was just one innovation among many.
-Like the repositioning of the limb girdles, new breathing muscles, two different neck-retraction mechanisms, salt glands, flippers, the trans-oceanic navigation system and leatherback endothermy, the dermal armour of turtles is likely to have evolved.
+Like the repositioning of the limb girdles, new breathing muscles, two different neck-retraction mechanisms, salt glands, flippers, the trans-oceanic navigation system and leatherback endothermy, the dermal armour of turtles evolved.
 In evolution anything is possible, even things that seem impossible.
-The question is only: who or what was responsible for its wonders.
+The question is: what, or who, was responsible for its wonders.